 Credit Suisse Group

-A global leader in financial services, Credit Suisse Group advises its various account holders (both foreign and from their home country of Switzerland) in all aspects of finance – credit cards, asset protection, opening an account, etc. They offer Swiss bank accounts both for individuals and businesses — you can apply for one and get more information here.
+Another international leader in financial services, Credit Suisse Group advises its various account holders (both foreign and from their home country of Switzerland) in all aspects of finance – credit cards, asset protection, opening an account, etc. They offer Swiss bank accounts both for individuals and businesses — you can apply for one and get more information here.
 They uphold the secrecy of every account holder according to the law.

-Credit Suisse Group also offers an Easy Package for startups, which lets your company to maintain an account for about $5 (5 Swiss Francs) per month.
+Additionally, Credit Suisse Group offers an Easy Package for startups, which lets your company maintain an account for about $5 (5 Swiss Francs) per month.
 Compared to banking services elsewhere, opening an account here would be a great investment for your business!

 Bank Julius Baer

-Bank Julius Baer is a private bank in Switzerland that caters to the extremely wealthy.
-Opening an account can be cumbersome and requires a good deal of paperwork, but their commitment to privacy, security, and long-term client relationships, however, is unparalleled to banking services (arguably the best) found anywhere else around the world.
+Bank Julius Baer is one of many private banks in Switzerland that caters to the extremely wealthy.
+Opening an account can be cumbersome and requires a good deal of paperwork.
+Their commitment to privacy, security, and long-term client relationships, however, is unparalleled to banking services (arguably the best) found anywhere else around the world.

-EFG International accepts both individual and business clients, and offers a suite of financial advisory, wealth management, and e-banking solutions, and assistance to simply open a bank account.
+EFG International accepts both individual and business clients.
+This Swiss bank offers financial advisory, wealth management, e-banking solutions, and assistance to simply open a bank account.
 EFG International also runs a subsidiary in the U.S. named EFG Capital.
 To open an account, fill out a contact form with your request and someone will reach out to you with more information.

 If you’re ineligible for a Swiss bank account (or if the cost outweighs the benefits), don’t worry.
 There are plenty of safe, secure, and affordable savings accounts closer to home.
 Read user reviews and compare top savings accounts side-by-side here.